Senior Vice President, Production

 Gluckman studied graphic arts at the École Nationale D’Arts Appliqués, Paris.
 He is a member of the Academy of Motion Pictures Arts and Sciences, and the Visual Effects Society.

-Conceptual Design and Environments
+Art Director, Conceptual Design and Environments

 Philippe has led an impressive career as a 3D Artist and Concept Designer in his 20+ years working in the VFX and Animation industry.
 In both 2014 and 2019, he received The Visual Effect Society (VES) Award nominations for Outstanding Created Environment in an Animated Feature Motion Picture and also took part at the 47th Annie Awards in 2019, sharing nomination for the Production Design In An Animated Feature Production; "How To Train Your Dragon: The Hidden World."